Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

 \end{dfn}

-Natural examples of localization functions are $\Loc(\|\x\|) = \expo^{\alpha \|\x\|}$ for some $\alpha > 0$, and $\Loc(\|\x\|)=\langle \x \rangle^{2s}$ for some $s > 0$, where $\langle \x \rangle:= \left(1+\|\x\|^2\right)^{\frac{1}{2}}$ as usual.
+Natural examples of localization functions are $\Loc(x) = \expo^{\alpha x}$ for some $\alpha > 0$, and $\Loc(x)=\langle x \rangle^{2s}$ for some $s > 0$, where $\langle x \rangle:= \left(1+ x^2 \right)^{\frac{1}{2}}$ as usual.

-Our aim is to investigate the relation between localization and transport properties of non-interacting gapped quantum systems, whose dynamics is generated by a one-particle Schr\"odinger operator.
-The spectral projections onto isolated spectral islands of such operators provide archetypal examples of exponentially localized projections, defined as follows.
+Our aim is to investigate the relation between localization of GWBs and transport properties in non-interacting gapped quantum systems, whose dynamics is generated by a one-particle (magnetic) Schr\"odinger operator \cite{AvronHerbstSimon1981}.
+The spectral projections onto an isolated component of the spectrum of such operators provide archetypal examples of exponentially localized projections, defined as follows.

 \begin{dfn}[Exponentially localized projection] We say that an orthogonal projection $P$ acting on $L^2(\R^d)$ is \emph{exponentially localized} if $P$ is an integral operator with a \emph{jointly continuous} integral kernel $P(\cdot\,,\,\cdot)\colon\R^d\times\R^d \to \C$ and there exist two constants $C,\beta >0$ such that